 The talks are open to the public.
 And while the bulk of the audience consists usually of TRSM students and faculty, everyone is welcome.

-- Leo Groarke (Trent University): Dissecting Images: From Aristotle to Advertising
+- Leo Groarke (Trent University): Dissecting Images

 - Alison Kemper (TRSM – Entrepreneurship and Strategy): Free, Prior, and Informed Consent